Sahaj09/CNN-Fully-Connected-Neural-Network-Based-Autoencoder-For-Speech/README.md

-In the both the implemented methods in this repo, the phase is ignored for reconstruction as the motive of this repo was to come up withy simple models for speech compression.
+In both the implemented methods in this repository, the phase is ignored for reconstruction as the motive of this repo was to come up with simple models for speech compression.